 The South Fork of the Salmon River is at risk from a large scale open-pit gold mine.

-Over 70% of the project disturbance would occur on public land.
 The Stibnite Gold Project puts the Salmon River at risk, one of our most cherished and economically important river systems.
 It threatens our recreation industry and some of our most iconic fish species.

 Idaho’s ground is worth more than what’s in it.
 It’s time to #SavetheSouthFork and #StopStibnite.